KMRD Lowers Losses and Reduces Costs by $500,000 Over 10 years by Reducing Claims Experience

 - Using a dollar threshold, we identified “large losses” (severity).

-- We opened lines of communication by pursuing the carrier’s claims representatives on all large losses, while asking a set of simple questions.
+- We opened lines of communication by pursuing the carrier’s claims representatives on all large losses, while asking a set of simple but impactful questions.

 The carrier’s response to our initial inquiry confirmed our diagnosis.
 The claims person had not recently reviewed many of the claims and the logic in the reserving process required a total overhaul.

-Our questions triggered a re-evaluation of the reserve logic, yielding $150,000 of reserve reductions over the 5-year loss picture.
+Our questions triggered a re-evaluation of the reserve logic, yielding an immediate $150,000 reduction in reserves over the 5-year loss picture.
 The carrier tendered many of the claims to the insured’s subcontractors for resolution.
 These included landscaping firms, snow removal firms and janitorial service contractors.
 None of the tenders were previously accepted by the subcontractors’ carriers.
 In our assessment, the contractual risk transfer program needed to be reviewed.